 We’re nearly there!
 Our friends in Newton have sent us photographs of the new Preschool roof being built (sent July 2016).
 Fingers crossed the building will be in use by September this year.

-Isn’t it lovely to sit in the back garden enjoying a cup of tea, piece of cake and having a nice chat with the neighbours?
-We have ordered the sun to shine (hopefully it will, being August!) and we are inviting you all to join us at 34 Carey Way, Olney for the usual BBQ fare including a vegetarian option, desserts and cold drinks.
+Isn’t it lovely to join your neighbours in the back garden for a wonderful barbecue?
+We have ordered the sun to shine (hopefully it will, being July!) and we are inviting you all to join us at 34 Carey Way, Olney for the usual BBQ fare including a vegetarian option, desserts and cold drinks.